Pampas deer: Physical characteristics

 Pampas deer have tan fur, lighter on their undersides and insides of legs.
 Their coats do not change with the seasons.
 They have white spots above their lips and white patches on their throats.
 Their shoulder height is 60–65 cm in females and 65–70 cm in males.
-Their tails are short and bushy, 10 cm to 15 cm long, and when they run, they lift their tail to reveal a white patch, just like white-tailed deer.
+Their tails are short and bushy, long, and when they run, they lift their tail to reveal a white patch, just like white-tailed deer.

 Adult males typically weigh 24–34 kg, but have been documented up to 40 kg, and females typically weigh 22–29 kg.
 They are a small species of deer, with relatively little sexual dimorphism.
 Males have small, lightweight antlers that are 3-pronged, which go through a yearly cycle of shedding in August or September, with a new grown set by December.
 The lower front main prong of the antlers is not divided, but the upper prong is.
 Females have hair whorls that look like tiny antlers stubs.
 Females and males have different stances during urination.
 Males have a strong smell secreted from glands in their back hooves that can be detected up to 1.5 km away.
 Compared to other small ruminants, the males have small testicles relative to their body size.